-• build up institutional capacities and extend cross-border cooperation in various fields linked to the Danube strategy, too (like exploitation of renewable sources of energy, moving towards a more integrated labour market) by Priority Axis "Cooperation" (TO11)

-During the implementation, the programme will ensure appropriate coordination with the Macro regional Strategy for the Danube Region by
+build up institutional capacities and extend cross-border cooperation in various fields linked to the Danube strategy, too (like exploitation of renewable sources of energy, moving towards a more integrated labour market) by Priority Axis "Cooperation" (TO11) During the implementation, the programme will ensure appropriate coordination with the Macro regional Strategy for the Danube Region by

 - Governance arrangements for ongoing mutual information exchange, coordination and joint planning in areas of joint interest.
-During the programme implementation, MA and JS provides programme-specific information to the Hungarian and the Croatian National Contact Points (NCP's).
+During the programme implementation, MA and JTS provides programme-specific information to the Hungarian and the Croatian National Contact Points (NCP's).
 Inversely, both NCP's will ensure that a continuous and regular information on the EUSDR is provided for programme stakeholders, mainly via reporting on the regular meetings of the JMC. - Establishing a EUSDR specific category in the monitoring system.
 Consequently, funding activities and/or projects contributing to the EUSDR will be identified in the appropriate way.
 This approach includes the consideration of EUSDR aspects in programme evaluations and reports, specifying how the cooperation programme contributes to the challenges identified by the EUSDR. - Making use of the Budapest Danube Contact Point (BDCP) for supporting coordination and joint planning actions in areas of mutual interest.
 The BDCP is an expert organization established by the Government of Hungary and the European Investment Bank to support the implementation of the Macro-regional Strategy for the Danube Region with special regard to the joint development of transnational functional regions and measures connected thereto.
 This support is based on the integrated approach applied in a transnational context, as well as on the possibility of making use of the territorial flexibility rules and the various tools enabled to facilitate cooperation among different programs.
-The Rules of Procedure of the MC may settle the role of the BDCP by inviting it in advisory capacity if it deems necessary. - [1] http://ec.europa.eu/regional_policy/sources/docoffic/official/communic/danube/action_pl an danube.pdf

-5. IMPLEMENTING PROVISIONS FOR THE COOPERATION PROGRAMME
+SECTION 5.
+IMPLEMENTING PROVISION FOR THE COOPERATION PROGRAMME

-5.1 Relevant authorities and bodies
+5.1.
+Relevant authorities and bodies